seanakabry/zk-tools/README.md

 ## Find and Replace

 Performs a find and replace operation on the content but not the titles of all notes.

-Leaves modification times unchanged.
+To leave the modification times of edited files as they were, uncomment the relevant lines in the invoked shell script.
+This might be desirable if, in your note-taking software, you sort your notes by modification time and want to see the notes you've been working on recently at the top, rather than the notes updated by this macro.
+Note that if The Archive is open while this macro is invoked, it won't recognise that the edited files have changed, and you may as a result end up overwriting what this macro has changed.

 ### Links